 All the ingredients included in medical-grade products are proven to be safe and effective.
 However, it’s important to find the best cream on the market, subject to your specific needs as an individual, or these creams may do more damage than they do good.

 Most creams are full of antioxidants.
 Antioxidants help by fighting against the free radicals that cause the skin to mutate and age.

-Examples of antioxidants usually found in anti-wrinkle creams are Vitamins C and E. Vitamin C encourages the skin to heal, start the growth of collagen and may even help protect your skin from sun damage.
+Examples of antioxidants usually found in anti-wrinkle creams are Vitamins C and E. Vitamin C encourages the skin to heal, starts the growth of collagen, and may even help protect your skin from sun damage.
 Vitamin E helps your skin to repair itself and protects against bad bacteria.
-Combine Vitamins C and E it with Vitamin A and generally, anti-wrinkling results begin to show.
+Combine Vitamins C and E with Vitamin A and generally, anti-wrinkling results begin to show.

 There are several other ingredients used in these creams, but if you want to make sure you’re getting the best anti-ageing results, look out for those vitamins!